scverse/scvi-tools/docs/developer/maintenance.md

 repository targeting `main`.
 This release should be named according to the new version, _e.g._, `1.0.0`.

-#### Updating the main repository
+#### Updating the tutorials

-Create a new branch off `main` in the main repository and run `git submodule update --remote` (you may have to run `git submodule init` if this is the first time you run the command).
-This is necessary as the tutorials repository is included as a git submodule, so this step ensures that the latest changes are included in the documentation.
-This PR should also be backported.
+Then, update the tutorials submodule in the main repository using the [update tutorials workflow].

 #### Run the release workflow